mvm023/wildwijs_frontend/README.md

 # Wildwijs frontend

-This is the frontend for wildwijs, a Duolingo-style quiz app about Dutch nature, built with React.
+This is the frontend for wildwijs, a Duolingo-style quiz app about Dutch nature, built with React and Vite.

-To get started, create a .env file with the relevant values (the VITE_API_BASE_URL_DEPLOY can be left empty when using the application only locally), a .env.example file is present for reference.
-Moreover, a localhost-key.pem and a localhost.pem will have to be provided.
+## Getting started

+To get started, clone the directory, and run the following commands in the program directory:

+#### 1. Install dependencies

+npm install

+#### 2. Create environment file

+cp .env.example .env

+#### 3. Generate HTTPS certificates for localhost

+mkcert -install\
+mkcert localhost

+## Building locally

-To build locally, run the following command in your project directory:
+To build the frontend locally, run the following command in the program directory

 npm run dev